 Getting & returning library materials

 - Overdue on arrival?
-It happens all the time; a library book arrives on your doorstep and it's already past the due date.
-If that happens, notify us immediately at email@example.com and we'll give you additional time with the book.
+If a library book arrives on your doorstep and it's already past the due date, notify us immediately email@example.com and we'll give you additional time with the book.

 - There are no overdue fines for book from Foley Library, but books borrowed through interlibrary loan do have overdue charges.